Minimum Norm Interpolation via the Local Theory of Banach Spaces: The Role of $2$-Uniform Convexity: Introduction

 \section{Introduction}

-Experiments with neural networks have revealed a phenomenon that defies traditional statistical intuition: regularization is critical for large models when fitting noisy data.
-Instead, it seems that in the overparameterized regime, interpolators that achieve zero training error can still generalize well and do not profit from sacrificing datafit, or in other words, interpolation is harmless (see e.g. experiments in \cite{nakkiran2021}).
-A call to explain this counter-intuitive observation (see, e.g. \cite{zhang2021understanding,belkin2018understand}) gave rise to a line of work known as \emph{benign overfitting} that set out to prove generalization bounds for \emph{interpolating} overparameterized models; in the case of regression, the focus of this paper, interpolation corresponds to achieving zero square loss on training data.
+Experiments with neural networks have revealed a phenomenon that defies traditional statistical intuition, according to which regularization is critical for large models when fitting noisy data.
+Instead, in the overparameterized regime, interpolators that achieve zero training error can still generalize well and do not benefit from sacrificing data fit; in other words, interpolation can be harmless (see, e.g., the experiments in \cite{nakkiran2021}).
+The effort to explain this counterintuitive observation (see, e.g., \cite{zhang2021understanding,belkin2018understand}) has given rise to a line of work on \emph{benign overfitting} that seeks to establish generalization bounds for \emph{interpolating} overparameterized models.
+In regression---the focus of this paper---interpolation corresponds to achieving zero squared loss on the training data.

-As there are infinitely many interpolating solutions in overparameterized regimes, the specific choice of interpolator can drastically vary generalization performance.
-Most commonly studied in the literature is the minimum-norm interpolator (MNI)--- a natural choice if the ground truth has a simple structure such as a small norm in a Banach space.
-For additional motivation, first-order methods on the square loss initialized at zero typically exhibit an implicit bias towards (i.e. converge to) such minimum-norm solutions \cite{gunasekar2018characterizing,oravkin2021optimal,shamir2022implicit, efron-LARS}.
+As there are infinitely many interpolating solutions in overparameterized regimes, the specific choice of interpolator can drastically affect generalization performance.
+The most commonly studied choice in the literature is the minimum-norm interpolator (MNI)---a natural choice when the ground truth has a simple structure, such as a small norm in a Banach space.
+For additional motivation, first-order methods for the squared loss, initialized at zero, typically exhibit an implicit bias toward such minimum-norm solutions (i.e., they converge to them)~\cite{oravkin2021optimal,shamir2022implicit,efron-LARS}.

-The statistical analysis of the Mean Squared Error (MSE) of the MNI is primarily focused on the overparameterized linear regression literature when the norm is the $\ell_2$; and on Reproducing Kernel Hilbert Spaces (RKHS)---where the MNI has a closed-form solution---as in both cases the norm emerges from an inner product.
-In overparametrized linear models, the literature consists of asymptotic results on the \textbf{$\ell_2$}-MNI in the proportional regime where $d/n\to\gamma \in (1,\infty)$, where $\gamma$ is an absolute constant and $d$ and $n$ are the number of parameters and samples, respectively (cf. \cite{hastie2022surprises,ghorbani-2021,mei2022generalization}) and non-asymptotic results in the overparametrized regime $d/n\to\infty$.
+The statistical analysis of the mean squared error (MSE) of the MNI has primarily focused on overparameterized linear regression with the $\ell_2$ norm and on reproducing kernel Hilbert spaces (RKHSs), where the MNI has a closed-form solution; in both cases, the norm is induced by an inner product.
+In overparameterized linear models, the literature includes asymptotic results on the \textbf{$\ell_2$}-MNI in the proportional regime $d/n\to\gamma \in (1,\infty)$, where $\gamma$ is an absolute constant and $d$ and $n$ denote the numbers of parameters and samples, respectively (cf. \cite{hastie2022surprises,ghorbani-2021,mei2022generalization}), as well as non-asymptotic results in the overparameterized regime $d/n\to\infty$.